 Rainwater Harvesting (RWH) has also been combined to good effect within sustainable urban drainage systems as part of wider stormwater control and attenuation schemes.
 RWH systems capture rainwater or surface water at the source which can help reduce the volume of flow of rainwater into our drains and sewers thus reducing the pressure on drainage systems in times of high flow and contribute to reducing the risk of flooding and pollution events.
 RWH systems can be designed for both water reuse and attenuation functions and can be integrated as part of SuDS.

-The benefits of providing additional storage for stormwater control such as SuDS are recognised in BS EN 16941-1:2018 and, therefore, consideration should be given to the potential effects of an integrated approach.
+The benefits of providing additional surface water management solutions such as storage for stormwater control such as SuDS are recognised in BS EN 16941-1:2018 and, therefore, consideration should be given to the potential effects of an integrated approach.
 For many years Stormsaver has worked with agencies such as Defra, The Environment Agency, local authorities, and water companies to promote a “joined-up” approach to SuDS, where retention in the natural environment goes hand in hand with flood risk management and water reuse to ensure a sustainable, water-secure future.

 Stormsaver provides active attenuation which combines attenuation and RWH and more information can be found at https://www.stormsaver.com/products-attenuation-stormwater-attenuation-product-range/active-attenuation.
 This innovation can complement any SuDS scheme, and when used as part of a wider water management strategy, can provide future-proofed developments for the next generations.